jonfriesen/quickcite/README.md

 After installation, the QuickCite button will appear on supported pages.
 Click the button to copy the formatted information to your clipboard.

-## Configuration

-You can configure QuickCite by clicking on the extension icon in your browser toolbar:

-- Choose between Markdown and plain text format
-- Select a button style (dark, light, or retro)
-- Enable or disable QuickCite for specific sites
-- Customize the prefix for each supported site

 ## Development

 To run the extension in development mode: